Hoodwinked Too! Hood vs. Evil: Voice cast

-Additional Voices by Kirk Baily, Jack Blessing, Melendy Britt, June Christopher, Brian T. Delaney, Mike Disa, Nicholas Guest, Kyle Herbert, Bridget Hoffman, Sandra Holt, Erin Lander, Wendee Lee, Al Rodrigo, Stephanie Sheh, Keith Silverstein, Marcelo Tubert, Kari Wahlgren, and Lisa Wilhoit.
+Additional voices by Kirk Baily, Jack Blessing, Melendy Britt, June Christopher, Brian T. Delaney, Mike Disa, Nicholas Guest, Kyle Herbert, Bridget Hoffman, Sandra Holt, Erin Lander, Wendee Lee, Al Rodrigo, Stephanie Sheh, Keith Silverstein, Marcelo Tubert, Kari Wahlgren, and Lisa Wilhoit.

 Production

 Development

 Hoodwinked! was one of the first fully independently funded computer animated films, and was produced on a budget of under $8 million, considerably less than the budget of most studio produced animated films.
 The film was directed by Cory Edwards, who co-wrote with co-directors Todd Edwards and Tony Leech, and was produced by Kanbar Entertainment and Kanbar Animation, with distribution by the Weinstein Company, which did not sign on until near the end of production.
 It was released in December 2005 to mixed reviews, and financial success, earning over $110 million worldwide.
 In January 2006, Cory Edwards confirmed that a Hoodwinked! sequel, titled Hoodwinked Too!
 Hood vs. Evil, was in the works and that a basic treatment had already been completed.
-The following month, Edwards announced that he, Todd Edwards, and Leech were writing the sequel, though they would not return to direct.
-Cory Edwards cited many reasons for not returning as a director for the sequel.
-In addition to wanting to focus on other, particularly live-action films, so as not to be confined to animation, he explained that there had been a tense working relationship between him and some of the "key players on the first film".
+The following month, Edwards announced that he, Todd Edwards, and Leech were writing the sequel, though they would not return to direct as Cory Edwards cited to focus on other projects, particularly live-action films.
+He explained that there had been a tense working relationship between him and some of the "key players on the first film".
 He also questioned the integrity of the fractured fairytale genre of which Hoodwinked is a part, calling it, "a trend I groaned about even as I finished the film."
 Initially, the film was going to be independently funded by Kanbar, with the Weinstein Company distributing, as had been done with the previous film; however the two companies entered into a co-financing agreement, at the behest of the Weinstein Company.

-"I was at Disney Feature Animation for nearly 10 years and I never once got to work on a story about a human girl who didn’t spend the entire film trying to get the right date.
+"I was at Disney Feature Animation for nearly 10 years and I never once got to work on a story about a human girl who didn't spend the entire film trying to get the right date.
 Aside from the obvious story limitations this presented, it always gave me a nagging sense of guilt.
 Was this the only kind of animated female characters I wanted my daughter, or my sons for that matter, exposed to?
 When The Weinstein Company offered me the chance to direct Hoodwinked Too!
 Hood vs. Evil, I jumped at it.
 Ten pages into the script I realized that this was not the typical romantic formula thrust upon animated films with female leads."